CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 Among other things, auto-update mechanisms still have to be aware of whether the changes are only downloaded to an internal IT system by the manufacturer and the installation of the change is subsequently left to the user or whether they are automatically installed immediately after downloading.

 In addition, it must be determined how this should be handled if the IT system has to be restarted by an update.
-It can be decided to restart the IT system immediately, but it can often be determined that such updates will not be installed until the IT system is shut down as scheduled.
+It can be decided to restart the IT system immediately, but it can often be determined that such updates will not be installed until the IT system is run down as scheduled anyway.

 #### SYS.2.1.M4 Regular backup